All-to-key Attention for Arbitrary Style Transfer: More Results

 \subsection{Arbitrary Style Transfer}

 To further demonstrate the effectiveness and robustness of our proposed StyA2K on arbitrary style transfer, we provide more stylization results of pair-wise combinations between 10 content images and 8 style images (total 80 stylized images) in Figure \ref{fig:supp_res1} and Figure \ref{fig:supp_res2}.
-Our method can faithfully generate visually appealing results with fine style textures and consistent structures.
+Our method can faithfully generate visually appealing results with consistent style textures.